 Wholistic ReLeaf is committed to providing our patients the best possible care, while also complying with the ever-shifting legal landscape of medical cannabis.
 We will continue to update our information as the State of Florida clarifies the still ambiguous areas of law.

-Based on our current understanding of the law, a legal Florida resident may be certified to use medical cannabis only if all the following criteria are met:
+Based on our current understanding of the law, a legal Florida resident may be authorized to use medical cannabis after being certified by a medical marijuana doctor only if all the following criteria are met:

 1) A Qualifying Medical Condition – the patient must have a diagnosis of at least one of the following medical conditions, or suffer from a medical condition of the same kind or class as or comparable to one of the following conditions: